vcabon/FloralTraitsUrbanisation/README.md

 # Run the scripts

-Run the main script (Scripts/Main_run_analysis.R) will load the needed R-packages, import the data, run the models and export the plots used as figure in the manuscript.
+Run the main script (Scripts/Main_run_analysis.R) will load the needed R-packages, import the data, run the models and export the plots used as illustrations in the manuscript.
 The figures in .PNG format are exported in the Export/ folder.